Techtonica/curriculum/meta/volunteer-reviewers.md

 Hello and thank you for volunteering your time to help review assignments.
 This is a huge help to the program because it frees up the onsite Apprentice Manager's time to pair and work with the apprentices directly.

+# TL;DR

+- Be on the lookout for Trello notification emails
+- Review promptly or inform SEAM you can't
+- Be respectful; encourage learning (this isn't production code you'll be paged for)
+- Thanks!

 Questions about this doc or process, please reach out to the current [Apprentice Manager (SEAM)](https://techtonica.org/team/) in Slack.

 ## Managing the Overall Workflow